Hensel minimality II: Mixed characteristic and a diophantine application: Hensel minimality in characteristic zero (including mixed characteristic)

-We now get the analogue of \refI{thm:resp:h} (about \(\bigcup_n\RV_n\)-expansions preserving Hensel minimality), where the case with $\ell=1$ is replaced by conditions (T1,T2).
+We now get the analogue of \cite[Theorem~4.1.19]{CHR} (about \(\bigcup_n\RV_n\)-expansions preserving Hensel minimality), where the case with $\ell=1$ is replaced by conditions (T1,T2).
 Once we will have proved \Cref{thm:equivalences:1hmin} in full, we recover the case $\ell=1$ as well.

 \begin{prop} \begin{itemize} \item[(i)] If \(\cT\) is \(\ell\)-\hmix-minimal for some \(\ell \in \{0,\omega\}\), then any \(\bigcup_n\RV_n\)-expansion also is \(\ell\)-\hmix-minimal.